Guide to Navigating FDA Regulatory Approval Process

 Step 3: Clinical Trials

 If the device requires a full PMA (Class II or III devices), clinical trials will be required, and the investigator should prepare an IDE application.
 The PMA can proceed after obtaining sufficient clinical evidence.
-Not all medical devices will require clinical trials before they may be approved for market release in the US.
-Clinical research is broken into a series of “phases” beginning with pilot studies, then safety testing, then efficacy testing, then clinical efficacy.
+Not all medical devices will require clinical trials before they are approved for market release in the US.
+Additionally, clinical research is broken into a series of “phases” beginning with pilot studies, then safety testing, then efficacy testing, then clinical efficacy.

 Step 4: Prepare the Application

-The applicant must supply information about device indications and function, basic scientific concepts, summary of all adverse safety and efficacy information, procedures to control risks, alternative procedures and treatments to the device, summary of pre-clinical and (in the case of PMA, HDE, and some 501[k]) clinical trial data, and a bibliography of references.
+The applicant must supply information about the device indications and function.
+This includes basic scientific concepts, a summary of adverse safety and efficacy information, procedures to control risks, alternative procedures and treatments to the device, summary of pre-clinical and (in the case of PMA, HDE, and some 501[k]) clinical trial data, and a bibliography of references.
 As part of this, you will need FDA verification and validation of your device.

 FDA Verification